Search

 Deb Debiegun (Yarmouth)

-Deb has a background in teaching, and in environmental and ocean sciences.
-After struggling with whether to become a scientist, engineer, or teacher, she realized she could combine those interests.
-Deb enjoys sharing her passion for the interconnectedness of nature and continuing to learn what humans can do to better our relationship with the ocean and natural world.
-She teaches science at the Maine College of Art & Design, and is involved with area marine education and conservation groups.
-Deb was a volunteer for many years with Friends’ Citizen Stewards Water Quality Monitoring Program.
-Her “other” interests include skiing, composting, dogs, poetry, hiking, biking, fiddle, and sailing.
+Deb has a background in teaching and environmental and ocean sciences.
+Torn between becoming a scientist, engineer, or teacher, she found a way to combine her passions.
+Deb loves sharing her enthusiasm for the interconnectedness of nature and exploring ways to improve humanity’s relationship with the ocean.
+She teaches science at the Maine College of Art & Design and is active in marine education and conservation.
+Deb volunteered for years with Friends’ Citizen Stewards Water Quality Monitoring Program.
+Her other interests include skiing, composting, dogs, poetry, hiking, biking, fiddle, and sailing.

 David Kaufman (South Freeport)